#8 Michigan 11

 May 8, 2009

-Scottsdale, AZ -- For the second game in a row, #8 Michigan (20-5) led from start to finish, earning fifth place with an 11-7 victory over #2 UC Santa Clara.
-Julie Baskind (Framingham, MA/Framingham) got the scoring started for the Wolverines, finding the back of the net on an eight-meter shot just over one minute into the game.
-Baskind scored again one minute later to put UM ahead 2-0.
+Scottsdale, Ariz. -- For the second game in a row, #8 Michigan (20-5) led from start to finish, earning fifth place with an 11-7 victory over #2 UC Santa Clara.

-After Santa Clara cut the Michigan lead to one, Jess Stanley (Beverly Hills, MI/Marian) answered right back.
-Stanley received a pass from Alexis Pavle (Grosse Pointe/Grosse Pointe South) on the right wing.
-Then, cutting across the goal mouth, shot left-handed over the goalie's outstretched stick to put UM back ahead by two.
+After Santa Clara cut the Michigan lead to one, sophomore Jess Stanley (Beverly Hills, Mich./Marian) answered with her second goal of the tournament.
+Stanley received a pass from senior Alexis Pavle (Grosse Pointe, Mich./Grosse Pointe South) on the right wing and then, cut across the goal mouth, shooting left-handed over the goalie's outstretched stick to put the Wolverines back on top by two.

-Santa Clara converted on a free position shot to get within one but once again, Michigan responded.
-This time it was Pavle turning in the highlight goal as she cut across the crease going cross-body, over the shoulder to beat Santa Clara's First-Team All-American goalie and make the score 5-3 in favor of the Wolverines.
+Santa Clara converted a free-position shot to get within one but once again, Michigan responded.
+This time it was Pavle turning in the highlight goal as she sprinted across the goal crease, shooting cross-body, over her shoulder to beat Santa Clara's First-Team All-American goalie and make the score 4-2 in favor of the Wolverines.

-The Broncos fought back to tie the game with consecutive goals and it appeared like the game would go into the break tied at five.
-However, Rachel Lary (San Diego, CA/Torrey Pines) came through, scoring a goal off her own rebound with :47 left in the half.
+The Broncos fought back to tie the game with consecutive goals and it appeared as though the game would go into the break tied at four.
+However, senior quad-captain Rachel Lary (San Diego, Calif./Torrey Pines) came through, scoring a goal off her own rebound with just 0:47 left in the half.

-The teams traded goals to start the second half, Michigan's coming when Amy Johnson (Washington, D.C./Holton-Arms) took a beautiful feed from Quinn Golinske (Beverly Hills, MI/Groves) and deposited it into the back of the net, putting UM ahead 7-6.
+The teams traded goals to start the second stanza with Michigan's coming when junior Amy Johnson (Washington, D.C./Holton-Arms) took a beautiful feed from Quinn Golinske (Beverly Hills, Mich./Groves) and deposited it into the back of the net, giving the Wolverines a 6-5 edge.

-Michigan would extend the lead when a pair of senior captains connected, Micaela Battiste (Flint, MI/Grand Blanc) to Lary for the marker with 20:10 to play, giving Michigan the two goal edge.
+Michigan extended the lead when a pair of senior captains connected, Micaela Battiste (Flint, Mich./Grand Blanc) to Lary for the marker with 20:10 to play, giving Michigan the two goal advantage.

-For the remaining twenty minutes, the Wolverines would battle the officials along with the Broncos as they drew three yellow cards within a two minute span.
-The second of these cards was called on Baskind, her second card of the day which resulted in an ejection.
-Despite being down three players, Michigan did not surrender a goal during the penalty time.
+For the remaining twenty minutes, the Wolverines would battle themselves along with the Broncos as they drew three yellow cards within a two-minute span.
+The second of these cards was called on Baskind, her second card of the day, resulting in an ejection.
+Despite playing shorthanded, Michigan did not surrender a goal during the penalty time.

-Emmy Scheidt (Birmingham, MI/Seaholm) preserved the Wolverine lead, putting the finishing touches on her masterpiece tournament.
-Scheidt saved 66% of shots during the four game stretch, a feat that is even more remarkable considering it came against the first, second, fifth, and ninth seeded teams.
-For her efforts, Scheidt was a unanimous selection to the All-Tournament team.
+Freshman Emmy Scheidt (Birmingham, Mich./Seaholm) preserved the lead, putting the finishing touches on her masterpiece tournament in the goal.
+Scheidt saved 66% of shots during the four-game stretch, a feat that is even more remarkable considering it came against the first, second, fifth, and ninth-seeded teams.
+For her efforts, Scheidt was an unanimous selection to the All-Tournament team.

-Michigan graduates seven seniors including its four captains.
-The returning squad includes Johnson, the team's leading scorer with 59 goals on the season as well as fellow seniors to be, Amy Santoriello (Westfield, NJ/Westfield) and Arielle Dyner (Livingston NJ/Livingston).
-Dyner and Santoriello will serve as tri-captains along with junior to be, Britt Boehm (Rocky River, OH/Magnificant).
+Michigan will graduate seven seniors from its roster including the four captains.
+The returning squad includes Johnson, the team's leading scorer with 59 goals on the season as well as fellow seniors to be, Amy Santoriello (Westfield, N.J./Westfield) and Arielle Dyner (Livingston N.J./Livingston).
+Dyner and Santoriello will serve as tri-captains along with junior to be, Britt Boehm (Rocky River, Ohio/Magnificant).

 Game Notes: Boehm, Dyner, and Santoriello were elected captains by their teammates as well as the three coaches...All four opponents that Michigan played during the tournament were from California (UCLA, UC Santa Barbara, Cal Poly, UC Santa Clara)...Virginia Tech defeated Colorado in the championship game while Florida topped UCSB to take third place.